damianhakert/damianhakert.github.io/source/handbook/index.md

 1. Execute: `cd www-gitlab-com` to change to the `www-gitlab-com` directory.
 1. Execute: `bundle install` to install all gem dependencies.

+### Prevent newlines from causing all following lines in a file to be tagged as changed

+This is especially a problem for anyone running a Mac OSX operating system.
+The command to 'tame' git is `git config --global core.autocrlf input`

 ### Preview website changes locally

 1. In a terminal, execute: `bundle exec rake preview`.